top of page

 info@independentcounsellingtraining.org

-The fee for the day is £80 and CPD certificates are given for 5 hours at the end of the day.
+The fee for the 3days is £120 and CPD certificates are given at the end of the three days.

 “I thoroughly enjoyed the Introduction to group work course with Lorna.
 It was stimulating, fascinating and enlightening.
 Lorna managed to fit an incredible amount of information into one day and I would thoroughly recommend this course to anyone who has an interest in this type of work.”